EriWinckler/BrazilBoutique/README.md

 Redone the whole navbar component with Bootstrap so that now it correctly collapses depending on the size of the screen. <br />
 Started to work on Cart page and Log In page.

+10/14/2020: Fixed button to go up and styling on the footer component.

 What needs to be done: <br />
     - Create Checkout cart.<br />